 You don’t need to buy expensive stuff: maybe you can achieve the same results with your regular mattress and some cheap garden beds mattresses to test it out.

 Also, don’t test it for the whole night the first time: just try lying in bed an hour or two, and feel if it makes a difference, before you spend the whole night.

 Finally: remember you will be modifying the so-called natural curve of the spine, so make sure you have the right pillow(s).
 Do not create a second problem (watch for your neck) while trying to fix the first one.

 If it doesn’t work, it’s just too bad: do not insist, do not try to fight the pain.

 But if it does work, come back to this page, share it, and let us know.

 What’s the best position to sleep for back pain

 In this video, Posturedoc gives a couple of tips for the best sleeping positions and shows us how to use pillows to keep a good posture in bed, and also how to get out of bed safely.

-The best position for staying in bed when you suffer from an herniated disc or lower back pain can be found by using a body pillow: like the ones used by pragnent women when staying in bed.
+The best position for staying in bed when you suffer from an herniated disc or lower back pain can be found by using a full body pillow, like the ones used by pregnant women when staying in bed.

 I put part of the body pillow under my upper back/armpit/rib cage: this gives me good support to the shoulder and somehow, it takes away some of the pressure in the lower back and that is what I need to do for sleeping with an herniated disc.

-If you’re going to buy a body pillow, I recommend you get a good quality: if it gets flat after a few weeks, it’ll be useless and you’ll stop using it.
+If you’re going to buy a full body pillow, I recommend you get a good quality: if it gets flat after a few weeks, it’ll be useless and you’ll stop using it.

 If you don’t want to buy a body cushion, you can still try to figure something out with a couple of regular pillows and use them as a support for your shoulder / upper back.